renzoregio/RenzoRegio/README.md

-💻 I'm currently working on Treehouse JavaScript Techdegree
+🏫 Currently enrolled in a Computer Systems Technology Program in Vancouver

+🎓 Self-taught web developer who recently graduated with a Full Stack JavaScript Techdegree from Treehouse

-👁 Checkout my Treehouse profile [here](https://teamtreehouse.com/renzoregio)!
+🏡  Checkout my Treehouse profile [here](https://teamtreehouse.com/renzoregio)!

 📱 How to reach me: renzorregio@gmail.com